Christmas in Our Hearts: Commercial performance

 Christmas in Our Hearts is the best-selling album not only by Chan, but by an Original Pilipino Music (OPM) artist to date.
 Just weeks after the album was released, it was certified triple platinum by the Philippine Association of the Record Industry (PARI) in 1990.
 In December 2006, it was awarded with a Double Diamond certification by the PARI on GMA Network's SOP (Sobrang Okey Pare) for selling more than 600,000 units in the Philippines.
 It makes Chan the only Filipino artist to achieve the feat, with two Double Diamond albums—the other one being Constant Change.
 It makes the album the best-selling OPM Christmas album of all time.
 In addition, it always tops album charts during Christmas season.
 The album has sold over 800,000 copies in the country to date.

 25th Anniversary Edition

-In celebration of the album's 25th anniversary, Universal Records announced on their Facebook page that Christmas in Our Hearts is to be re-released in a special 25th Anniversary Edition.
-It was first released online on iTunes, Spotify and Spinnr on October 30, 2015, and was released on CD on November 11, 2015.
+In celebration of 25 years since the album's release, Universal Records announced on their Facebook page that Christmas in Our Hearts is to be re-released in a special 25th Anniversary Edition.
+It was launched online on iTunes, Spotify and Spinnr on October 30, 2015, and on CD on November 11, 2015.